By Ched Myers

 The donkey also signified the ancient triumph of the tribe of Judah in Gen 49:11.
 It is not just a ride for Jesus; it represents a symbolic fulfillment of ancient dreams of Israelite sovereignty, and thus is tantamount to a declaration of independence.
 That’s some pretty powerful political street theater.
 Jesus’ “nonviolent siege” will not follow the Messianic script that equated national liberation with the rehabilitation of the Davidic Temple-State.
 When Jesus comes to the Temple it is not to defend it, but to disrupt it.

-Biblical scholars Marcus Borg (who just passed away recently) and Dom Crossan, in The Last Week: A Day-to-Day Account of Jesus’ Final Week (Harper, 2007), argue that there were likely two processions into Jerusalem.
+Biblical scholars Marcus Borg and Dom Crossan, in The Last Week: A Day-to-Day Account of Jesus’ Final Week (Harper, 2007), argue that there were likely two processions into Jerusalem.
 The Feast of Passover was a volatile time, during which Jews celebrated their divine deliverance from the Egyptian Empire of old—thus focalizing their dissatisfaction under the current Roman boot.
 The Roman authorities thus feared that nationalist Jews would get stirred up with all the talk about freedom from bondage.
 So as Jesus was entering the city from the east, Borg and Crossan contend, a military cavalry led by the Roman governor Pilate may well have been arriving in the city from the west, bringing troops to the city to quell any over-zealous Jews who might be calling for freedom from the Roman empire.

 The imperial triumphus was both a civil ceremony and religious rite, held to celebrate publicly and to sanctify the achievement of Roman commanders who had won great military successes.
-We can see this depicted in Trajan’s Column in Rome (ca. 113 CE), commemorating emperor Trajan’s victory in the Dacian Wars (left).
+We can see this depicted in Trajan’s Column in Rome (ca. 113 CE), commemorating emperor Trajan’s victory in the Dacian Wars (right).
 On the day of his triumph, the general wore regalia that identified him as near-divine or near-kingly.
 He rode in a chariot through the streets of Rome (or of the conquered city!) in procession with his army and the spoils of his war.
 It is this imperial spectacle that the writer of Colossians later parodies in Col 2:15—in which the risen Christ parades the principalities and powers who have been defeated by the cross—an intentionally ironic image.

 Make no mistake: Roman soldiers marching into west Jerusalem during the High Holy days was a show of force meant to intimidate any opposition to their occupation—something that still happens today in that city to quell dissent, usually with tragic consequences.
 (Left: Heavily armed Israeli Defense Force disperses a demonstration in a-Nabi Saleh, May 21, 2010; photo Oren Ziv)